Career Tools

 You have taken so much time in making your case to the employer to why you are a strong fit for the position.
 Take the initiative and ask for the interview in your closing paragraph.
 Be sure to reiterate your contact information.

-Cover Letter Resources Heading link
+Resume and Cover Letter Resources

-Interview Essentials Heading link
+Interview Essentials

 About interview preparation